Eaton & the Arts

 John Eaton has a long and proud history of strong arts education, both through our music and art resource teachers and through our enrichment program.
 We foster this love of arts throughout an Eaton student's experience.
 We showcase these budding talents each spring in our Eaton musical, a rite of passage for many Eaton fourth and fifth graders and a chance for them to share their artistic and musical talents.

 The Art Program at John Eaton is fully funded by the Home and School Association and follows the DCPS Visual Arts Standards.
-Students learn what art is and how it is interpreted throughout the world through hands-on projects.
+Students learn what art is and how it is interpreted throughout the world through hands-on projects led by Mr. Melone and in coordination with our wonderful staff.
 These projects help students explore different art concepts and techniques, with a strong emphasis on learning the fundamentals of art, while allowing them to learn about and experience a variety of media.
-Students in grades 1-5 learn about the Elements of Art and the Principles of Art.
+Students learn about the Elements of Art and the Principles of Art.
 They also learn how to analyze and critique works of art including their own.

 As a world cultures catalyst school students also explore art from their country of study.
 The art program also works closely with classroom teachers on special projects creating a cross-curriculum experience.